 Remember to visit your doctor and know your hormone levels before taking anything!
 This is better explained in the next section!
 This interesting video by Dr. Axe explains the 7 keys to balance hormones and manage menopause.
 It’s a little long, but definitely worth watching!
 [37:35]

 There’s a saying, “if it isn’t broke, don’t fix it”!

 There are also assessment quizzes that allow us to take note of our signs and symptoms.
-One of these is the Hormone Balance Test by Magdalena Wszelaki.
-A lot of similar quizzes are also available online.
-You can find out more about them on our article (follow menopause test link above)!
+You can find out more about them in our article (follow the menopause test link above)!

 Blowing another birthday candle every year isn’t so bad.
 Aging is a wonderful experience that we can enjoy, even with menopause around!
-However, even in our 40s and 50s we still lead very busy lives and this is the time when our hormones need extra care the most.
+However, even in our 40s and 50s, we still live hectic lives, and this is when our hormones need extra care the most.

 All the stress and toxins of modern living may ruin our midlife experience.
-Good news is, there are ways to make things better!
-To start off, we can re-evaluate our life, listen to our bodies more, find the roots to our problems and make necessary lifestyle and diet adjustments.
+The good news is, there are ways to make things better!
+To start, we can re-evaluate our lives, listen to our bodies more, find the roots of our problems, and make the necessary lifestyle and diet adjustments.
 Maintain hormone balance, stay energetic and feel good during the menopause transition!

 We would love to hear your thoughts so feel free to add your comments below